 Please understand that these are general guidelines only.
 If you are considering therapy for your child and would like to speak to me, please leave me a voicemail message at (925) 935-4000.
 Please note that because of confidentiality concerns, I do not use email for this work.

-In the 20 years I've done this work, these are some important factors I have found while working with an adolescent or an adult:
+In the 20-plus years I've done this work, these are some important factors I have found while working with an adolescent or an adult:

 1-Inviting The Person To Speak.
 I do this by being curious about their experience, rather than demanding the young person to speak to me and potentially creating a power struggle.